mcvm-launcher/mcvm/README.md

 MCVM does a lot of work in parallel and is shipped as a single binary without the need for any runtime.
 The linked instances data model MCVM uses allows separation of data while still sharing large files using hardlinks.
 Optimizing disk use is a big focus.

 ## Extremely configurable and modular
 MCVM has a deep amount of configuration for pretty much every part of the application.
-Its availablity as a library, integrations, and flexible command-line interface allow scripting any parts you want.
+Its availablity as a library, integrations, and flexible command-line interface allow scripting many different parts.
 With your permission, packages can access the local filesystem and run commands to fit your needs.

 ## Compatability and stability as a feature
 Where others may take shortcuts, MCVM strives for perfect compatability with Mojang's formats.